peterwittek/somoclu/src/MATLAB/README.rst

 Then follow the instructions at https://github.com/peterwittek/somoclu to build somoclu itself.

-Building Mex Extension on OS X:
+Building Mex Extension on macOS:
 ===============================
 Using GCC
 ---------------
-To build the extension on OS X, we need to make mex use gcc instead of the default clang compiler which doesn' t support openmp (As of OSX 10.10.5).
+To build the extension on macOS, we need to make mex use gcc instead of the default clang compiler which doesn' t support openmp (As of OSX 10.10.5).
 We need to copy ``MATLAB_ROOT/bin/mexopts.sh`` to ``~/.matlab/VERSION/mexopts.sh`` , replace ``MATLAB_ROOT`` with your installation path of MATLAB and replace ``VERSION`` with your MATLAB version in that folder.
 Example:
 ::
    cp /Applications/MATLAB_R2013a.app/bin/mexopts.sh ~/.matlab/R2013a/mexopts.sh